inspire-1a03/pip-2021/tableau1.md

 1. Edit the title of the map to something like *Vaccinations per 100 people, 21-May, 2021.*
 1. Use the ```Objects``` panel to add additional information to the map.
   - Add a text box to the bottom of the dashboard (note that you can resize it to take up minimal space).
 Add some text referring to the source of the data: *Data source: COVID-19 tracker Canada. covid19tracker.ca*.
+1. From the **Dashboard** pane, you can also adjust the size of your map, if desired.

 ### Publish the dashboard
 1. When you are ready to publish your dashboard, click on the **Save the Tableau Public** button ![Save to tableau button icon](assets/img/save-tableau.png).
 Give the dashboard a unique and descriptive name.
 You may be prompted to log into your Tableau account.